siyia2/iso-commander/README.md

 The most capable ISO manager on Linux.
 Mount, Unmount, Delete, Copy, Move, ConvertTo, and Write ISO images with zero compromise.

-The only Linux tool that writes Windows 10/11 bootable USB drives correctly — native GPT + FAT32/NTFS layout, no wimlib, no file splitting, no workarounds.
-Faster and more correct than WoeUSB.
+The most capable ISO manager on Linux, with a best-in-class Windows 10/11 USB write engine.
+Native GPT + FAT32/NTFS layout — no wimlib, no file splitting, no workarounds.
+Works correctly out of the box where other tools struggle.

 Root access is required for `mount`, `umount`, and `write` operations.
 For best experience execute with `sudo isocmd`.